 4. Online Gigs

-If you’re the type of student with different skills outside of your sport, online gigs are a great way to make money.
+Online gigs are a great way to make money if you’re a student with different skills outside of your sport.
 Many online platforms like Fiverr allow you to do one-time or consistent gigs with other people, working as some part-time job.

-Depending on your talent, you can write, voice act, do graphics design, etc. Gigs typically cost around $5, but you can get even more, especially if you find your niche.
+Depending on your talent, you can write, voice act, design graphics, etc. Gigs typically cost around $5, but you can get even more, especially if you find your niche.
 For example, if you’re the type who creates art, you can also open yourself to commissioned work.

 Gig work is not something most athletic organizations ban, as long as you notify your compliance officer.
 However, be careful not to do gig work with a booster from your university, as this can cause several complications down the line.